 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
-This guidance will require the rights and obligations of new and existing lease arrangements to be recognized as assets and liabilities on the balance sheet.
+This guidance requires the rights and obligations of new and existing lease arrangements to be recognized as assets and liabilities on the balance sheet.
 The guidance will also require disclosures to better inform financial statement users of the amount, timing and uncertainty of cash flows arising from leases.
-The primary impact of this guidance, which will be effective for periods beginning after December 15, 2021, will be to record right-of-use assets and obligations for current operating leases.
-Management is evaluating the effect of this pronouncement on the Center's financial statements and will adopt this policy, if needed.